The Glorious Sons: 2017–2018: "Kill the Lights" and Young Beauties and Fools

 On January 27, 2017, they released their stand-alone single, "Kill the Lights".
 The track was produced by Jason Murray and the band at Metalworks Studios in Mississauga, Ontario in August 2016.
-The music video for the song was shot in Toronto, Ontario in December 2016, with the live performance scenes shot at Sneaky Dee's.
+The music video for the song was shot in Toronto, Ontario, in December 2016, with the live performance scenes shot at Sneaky Dee's.
 The song peaked at #2 on the Canadian rock radio charts following its release.
 Though initially only released digitally, the track was included as the a-side of the Kill The Lights/Sometimes on a Sunday limited-edition 7" released in November 2017.

 The band began recording their second full-length album, Young Beauties and Fools in Los Angeles in February and March 2017 with producer group Fast Friends.
 The album was mixed in July 2017 by Matty Green, and the lead single "Everything Is Alright" was released on July 21, 2017.
 Following the release of the single, the band signed international label deals with Earache Records in the UK, Europe and Japan, and with BMG Rights Management in the United States and Australia to release the new album.

 Young Beauties and Fools was released on October 13, 2017.
 The band supported the album release by joining rock group, Greta Van Fleet, as support on select dates of their American Tour (between August and November 2017).
 "Everything Is Alright" peaked at #1 on the Canadian Alternative rock radio charts, and see airplay internationally including BBC Radio 1 championed by Daniel P. Carter.
 "Everything Is Alright" was named as Edge 102.1's #3 song of 2017, and Indie 88's #28 song of 2017.

 At the Juno Awards of 2018, Young Beauties and Fools won the Juno Award for Rock Album of the Year.

-2019–present: A War on Everything
+2019–2023: A War on Everything

 On June 5, 2019, they released the first single from their third album A War on Everything, entitled "Panic Attack".
 To promote the album, the band announced a US tour with British rock band The Struts that took place over the summer of 2019.
 On July 17, 2019, the title, cover, and tracklist of A War on Everything was unveiled, alongside a release date of September 13, 2019.
 On this date, the band also released the song "Pink Motel" from the album.
 On August 16, 2019, the band released a third song from the album in anticipation of its release, "The Ongoing Speculation Into The Death of Rock and Roll".

 Following the release of A War on Everything, the band announced a headlining North American tour on September 23, 2019.
 The tour would feature guests Des Rocs on American dates and Black Pistol Fire on Canadian dates.

 On May 18, 2021, the band released a new single called "Daylight".